wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.II.3

 <p class=fip id=p3>
-3.&emsp;Your own state of mind is a good example of how the ego was made.
+3. Your own state of mind is a good example of how the ego was made.
 <sup>2</sup>When you threw knowledge away it is as if you never had it.
 <sup>3</sup>This is so apparent that one need only recognise it to see that it does happen.
 <sup>4</sup>If this occurs in the present, why is it surprising that it occurred in the past?